-What is a supply-side platform, and what does it do?
+What is a supply-side platform (SSP)?

 The definition of supply-side platform